-I. GENERAL EDUCATION COURSES Credits

-A. FRESHMAN [DEVELOPMENT SEMINAR (FDS) 0-1
+A. FRESHMAN DEVELOPMENT SEMINAR (FDS) 0-1

 B. HUMANITIES 18

-g the Humanities electives include: mmunication, English, French, Spanish, Music, Theatre, Philosop ohy, Art.
+0 Courses fulfilling the Humanities electives include: Humanities, Communication, English, French, Spanish, Music, Theatre, Philosophy, Art.

-C. MATHEMATIC CS AND SCIENCE 13-16
+C. MATHEMATICS AND SCIENCE 13-16

 SCI 100 MAT 140 or MAT 143 The Natural World: The Caribbean College Algebra with Applications Precalculus Algebra 3 4

-D. SOCIAL SCIE NCES 9-12
+D. SOCIAL SCIENCES 9-12

-An Introduction to the Social Sciences: A Caribbean Focus irses in the Social Sciences: Criminal Justice, Economics, Geography, History, Political Science Sociology. Э,
+SSC 100 An Introduction to the Social Sciences: A Caribbean Focus and three other courses in the Social Sciences: Anthropology, Criminal Justice, Economics, Geography, History, Political Science, Psychology or Sociology.

-with fewer than A student exe of the Freshman Year Program for all students matriculating into th 24 credits. empted from College Algebra with Applications or Precalculus Alg ination must take one semester of a more advanced mathematic. ebra by a
+^{}Requirement of the Freshman Year Program for all students matriculating into the University with fewer than 24 credits.

+^{}A student exempted from College Algebra with Applications or Precalculus Algebra by a qualifying examination must take one semester of a more advanced mathematics course.

 II.
 SUMMARY Credits

-Freshman Deve Humanities elopment Seminar 0-1 18
+Freshman Development Seminar 0-1

 Humanities 18

 Mathematics and Science 13-16

 Social Sciences 9-12

 TOTAL 43-47